MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 **For a given chain, we define the followings:**
 <br>

-$ChainAssetPlaces = \{ChainVaultWallet\} \cup ChainStakingPools \cup ChainWithdrawalWallets$
+$ChainAssetPlaces = \{ChainVaultWallet\} \cup ChainStakingPools \cup ChainDepositWallets \cup ChainWithdrawalWallets$

 - $ChainVaultWallet$: the vault's wallet on the given chain.
 They have
-    - deposited assets that are pending staking
+    - **Deposits** assets that are pending staking
 - $ChainStakingPools$: all staking pools on the given chain.
 They have
-    - staked assets
+    - **Stakes** assets
-    - pending rewards
+    - **Rewards** pending collecting
+- $ChainDepositWallets$: wallets of all users whose deposit requests are booked and who will receive mLP tokens on the given chain.
+They are linked to
+    - positive defined/undefined mLP amount to send to the users - the system has to calculate the amount based on the mLP token amount redeemed from the user.
 - $ChainWithdrawalWallets$: wallets of all users whose withdrawal requests are booked and who will receive withdrawal assets on the given chain.
-They have
+They are linked to
-    - negative undefined asset to send to the users - the system has to calculate the amount based on the LP token amount redeemed from the user.
+    - negative defined/undefined asset to send to the users - the system has to calculate the amount based on the mLP token amount redeemed from the user.
 <br><br>

 $AllVaultWallets$: the set of $ChainVaultWallet$ of all listed chains.

 $AllStakingPools$: the sum of $ChainStakingPools$ of all listed chains.

+$AllDepositWallets$: the sum of $ChainDepositWallets$ of all listed chains.

 $AllWithdrawalWallets$: the sum of $ChainWithdrawalWallets$ of all listed chains.
 <br><br>
-$AllAssetPlaces = AllVaultWallets \cup AllStakingPools \cup AllWithdrawalWallets$
+$AllAssetPlaces = AllVaultWallets \cup AllStakingPools \cup AllDepositWallets \cup AllWithdrawalWallets$
 <br><br>
 We know an asset move is the move of asset, whether it changes the token type or not, between any two of $AllAssetPlaces$.
 <br><br>

 We classify asset moves into the following two groups:
-- **Inter-Chain Moves** of a given chain: asset moves that take place between any two of $Chian Asset Place$ of the given chain
+- **Inter-Chain Moves** of a given chain: asset moves that take place between any two of $Chian Asset Placse$ of the given chain
 - **Intra-Chain Moves**: asset moves that take place between one of a chain's $Chain Asset Places$ and another of another chain's $Chain Asset Places$
 <br>